Factors that Affect the Quality of Your Rest

-The reasons for this are numerous: problems like sleep apnea, restless leg syndrome, joint pain, or even alterations to your circadian rhythm can appear.
+The reasons for this are numerous.
+Some problems like sleep apnea, restless leg syndrome, joint pain, or even alterations to your circadian rhythm can appear.

-Getting medical care, having a good diet, and getting moderate or regular exercise can help improve the quality of your rest.
+Getting medical care, having a good diet, and exercising regularly can help improve the quality of your rest.

 2. You sleep less if you’re a woman